-It is the function of the Nomination and Remuneration Committee under their Charter to identify and recommend candidates for the Board after considering the necessary and desirable competencies of new Board members, to determine the appropriate mix of skills and experience and how these candidates can contribute to the strategic direction of the Company.
-When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, qualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or re-election as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
-Information regarding the Directors who were reappointed in the 2019 Financial Year at the Annual General Meeting held on 22 November 2018 was provided in the Notice of Meeting dispatched to shareholders on 19 October 2018.
-All other changes to the composition of the Board are detailed on page 69 of the 2019 Annual Report.
+It is the function of the Nomination and Remuneration Committee under their Charter to identify and recommend candidates for the Board after considering the necessary and desirable competencies of new Board members. to determine the appropriate mix of skills and experience and how these candidates can contribute to the strategic direction of the Company.
+When considering Board appointments, the Company ensures that appropriate checks are undertaken on the candidate's character, education, qualifications, criminal record and bankruptcy history and that sufficient information is provided to shareholders when a candidate is standing for election or reelection as a Director to enable them to make an informed decision on whether or not to elect or re-elect the candidate.
+Information regarding the Director who was re-appointed in the 2020 Financial Year at the Annual General Meeting held on 28 November 2019 was provided in the Notice of Meeting dispatched to shareholders on 24 October 2019.
+All other changes to the composition of the Board, including the Directors appointed during the 2020 financial year are detailed on page 84 of the FY20 Annual Report.